tkchiang/bmc-h_polymorphism/README.md

 ### Reproducibility

 Notebooks are designed to run sequentially in each analysis folder.
-The packages listed in `requirements.txt' are required to run the notebooks.
+The packages listed in `requirements.txt` are required to run the notebooks.
 Processed data files included in the repository allow reproduction of the figures in the paper.

 ---